revbayes/revbayes.github.io/tutorials/chromo/index.md

 evolution for each state of the phenotype.
 We'll use a model that describes the joint evolution of both the phenotypic character and chromosome evolution.
 This model (BiChroM) was introduced in
-@zenil2017testing.
+{% citet zenil2017testing %}.
 In RevBayes, the BiChroM model can easily be extended to multistate phenotypes and/or hidden states, plus cladogenetic changes could be incorporated into the model.

 In this example we will again use chromosome count data from
-@ohi2006molecular for the plant genus *Aristolochia*.
+{% citet ohi2006molecular %} for the plant genus *Aristolochia*.
 For the phenotype we will examine gynostemium morphology. *Aristolochia* flowers have an extensively modified perianth that traps and eventually releases pollinators to ensure cross pollination (this is why the flowers